Dr. Lisa Ciucci

 In her off-time Dr. Keser loves spending time with her son, fiancé their, 17-year-old cat, and 3 rescue dogs one of which is a 3-legged Great Dane puppy.
 She loves to workout, go to the beach and is very active volunteering at her church.

-Special interests include ophthalmology and internal medicine
+Special interests include dentistry and surgery.

 Dr. Sarah Evans